uranusjr/snafu/README.rst

 -------------

 Because Python is hard, Windows is harder, and setting up Windows for Python development is SNAFU.
 Or it’s Supernatrual Administration for You.
+Mosky says it sounds kind of like snake, so there’s that.